OE-FET/SPM-Pump-Scripts/README.md

 # SPM-Pump-Scripts
 Scripts for the SPM OEM syringe pump from [Advanced Microfluidics](https://amf.ch/).
 Each script corresponds to a particular type of experiment.
-The scripts are intended to be used with the custom *pump-specific* vi of the Agilent 415X driver, which combines the SPM pump with Agilent 4155/4156 SPAs.
+The scripts are intended to be used with the custom *pump-specific* VI of the Agilent 415X driver, which integrates the SPM pump with Agilent 4155/4156 SPAs.

 ## Types of scripts: